-448 Test 2: The evaluator shall configure an SSH client to only allow a MAC algorithm that is not included in the ST selection.
+Test 1: The evaluator shall configure an SSH client to only allow the diffiehellman-group1-shal key exchange.
 The evaluator shall attempt to connect from the SSH client to the TOE and observe that the attempt fails.

-- 449 Test 1: The evaluator shall configure an SSH client to only allow the diffiehellman-group1-sha1 key exchange.
-The evaluator shall attempt to connect from the SSH client to the TOE and observe that the attempt fails. - 450 Test 2: For each allowed key exchange method, the evaluator shall configure an SSH client to only allow that method for key exchange, attempt to connect from the client to the TOE, and observe that the attempt succeeds.
+Test 2: For each allowed key exchange method, the evaluator shall configure an SSH client to only allow that method for key exchange, attempt to connect from the client to the TOE, and observe that the attempt succeeds.

 - The evaluator needs to perform testing that rekeying is performed according to the description in the TSS.
-The evaluator shall test both, the time-based threshold and the traffic-based threshold. - 452 For testing of the time-based threshold the evaluator shall use an SSH client to connect to the TOE and keep the session open until the threshold is reached.
-The evaluator shall verify that the SSH session has been active longer than the threshold value and a corresponding audit event has been generated by the TOE. - 453 Testing does not necessarily have to be performed with the threshold configured at the maximum allowed value of one hour of session time but the value used for testing shall not exceed one hour.
+The evaluator shall test both, the time-based threshold and the traffic-based threshold. - For testing of the time-based threshold the evaluator shall use an SSH client to connect to the TOE and keep the session open until the threshold is reached.
+The evaluator shall verify that the SSH session has been active longer than the threshold value and shall verify that the TOE initiated a rekey (the method of verification shall be reported by the evaluator). - Testing does not necessarily have to be performed with the threshold configured at the maximum allowed value of one hour of session time but the value used for testing shall not exceed one hour.
 The evaluator needs to ensure that the rekeying has been initiated by the TOE and not by the SSH client that is connected to the TOE. - For testing of the traffic-based threshold the evaluator shall use an SSH client to connect to the TOE, and shall transmit data from and to the TOE within the active SSH session until the threshold for transmitted traffic is reached.
-The transmitted traffic is the total traffic comprising incoming and outgoing traffic. - The evaluator shall verify that more data has been transmitted within the SSH session than the threshold allows and a corresponding audit event has been generated by the TOE. - Testing does not necessarily have to be performed with the threshold configured at the maximum allowed value of one gigabyte of transferred traffic but the value used for testing shall not exceed one gigabyte.
-The evaluator needs to ensure that the rekeying has been initiated by the TOE and not by the SSH client that is connected to the TOE. - 457 If one or more thresholds that are checked by the TOE to fulfil the SFR are configurable, the evaluator needs to verify that the threshold(s) can be configured as described in the guidance documentation and the evaluator needs to test that modification of the thresholds is restricted to Security Administrators (as required by FMT\MOF.1/Functions).
+The transmitted traffic is the total traffic comprising incoming and outgoing traffic. - The evaluator shall verify that more data has been transmitted within the SSH session than the threshold allows and shall verify that the TOE initiated a rekey (the method of verification shall be reported by the evaluator). - Testing does not necessarily have to be performed with the threshold configured at the maximum allowed value of one gigabyte of transferred traffic but the value used for testing shall not exceed one gigabyte.
+The evaluator needs to ensure that the rekeying has been initiated by the TOE and not by the SSH client that is connected to the TOE. - If one or more thresholds that are checked by the TOE to fulfil the SFR are configurable, the evaluator needs to verify that the threshold(s) can be configured as described in the guidance documentation and the evaluator needs to test that modification of the thresholds is restricted to Security Administrators (as required by FMT_MOF.1/Functions). - In cases where data transfer threshold could not be reached due to hardware limitations it is acceptable to omit testing of this (SSH rekeying based on data transfer threshold) threshold if both the following conditions are met: - c) An argument is present in the TSS section describing this hardwarebased limitation and - d) All hardware components that are the basis of such argument are definitively identified in the ST. For example, if specific Ethernet